voostindie/markdown-curator/README.md

 }
 ```

+In large vaults this module takes up quite a bit of memory because it keeps an index of all references between documents, including non-existent ones.

 #### `deadlinks`

 This query lists all dead links in a document.
 In other words: all links that refer to documents that do not exist within the vault.

 ### Journal module queries

-The Journal module supports [Logseq](https://logseq.com)-like daily outlines, and has a number of queries to slice and dice information from these outlines.
+The Journal module supports [Logseq](https://logseq.com)-like daily outlines and has a number of queries to slice and dice information from these outlines.

 I like the way Logseq puts emphasis on the daily log as the place to write notes.
 What I do not like about Logseq, however:

 - Everything is an outline.
 I prefer the freedom full Markdown gives me.
-When I write an article for example, I use sections and paragraphs, without bullets.
+When I write an article, for example, I use sections and paragraphs, without bullets.
 - It's all dynamic, and therefore the functionality only works in Logseq itself.
 I like to be able to use any text editor.
 - All documents are stored in the same folder.
 I prefer using a couple of folders to categorize documents: "Projects", "Contacts", "Articles", and so on.

-This module addresses that, by generating static timelines from the daily logs.
+This module addresses that by generating static timelines from the daily logs.
 The journal looks only at a specific section in the daily log, where it expects an outline.
 That means the daily log may contain other content as well.

 For example, here is the template I currently use for my daily notes: